nightwatchjs/nightwatch-docs/guide/browser-drivers-setup/edgedriver.md

 ## Edge Driver

 #### Overview
-[Microsoft Edge Driver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) is a standalone server which implements the WebDriver protocol for the Edge browser.
+[Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) is a standalone server which implements the WebDriver protocol for the Edge browser.
 It is supported by Windows 10 and onwards and is now available for Mac and Linux platforms also.

 #### Download

-Follow the [Download Microsoft Edge Driver](https://docs.microsoft.com/en-us/microsoft-edge/webdriver-chromium/?tabs=c-sharp#download-microsoft-edge-webdriver) section on the official Microsoft Edge documentation to download the Edge Driver.
+Follow the [Download Microsoft Edge WebDriver](https://docs.microsoft.com/en-us/microsoft-edge/webdriver-chromium/?tabs=c-sharp#download-microsoft-edge-webdriver) section on the official Microsoft Edge documentation to download the Edge WebDriver.

 After the download completes, extract the `msedgedriver` to your preferred location inside the project and follow the next steps on this page.

-More details about installation and usage documentation are available on the official [Microsoft WebDriver homepage](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+More details about installation and usage documentation are available on the official [Microsoft Edge WebDriver homepage](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

 #### Nightwatch Usage

 Nightwatch can manage the EdgeDriver service automatically, as with other WebDriver services, such as GeckoDriver.
-To use EdgeDriver directly, configure Nightwatch as below and set the `server_path` property of `webdriver` to the location of the extracted `msedgedriver` in your project:
+To use Microsoft Edge WebDriver directly, configure Nightwatch as below (already configured in [auto-generated configuration file](/guide/configuration/overview.html#auto-generated-configuration)) and set the `server_path` property of `webdriver` to the location of the extracted `msedgedriver` in your project:

 <pre><code class="language-javascript">{
   <strong>"test_settings"</strong>: {